 Jennifer Lopez in Valentino, 2003

-Bennifer is back on the table - and this one-shouldered vintage gown from Valentino, which she wore with frosted green eyeshadow, is still one of our all-time favourites from Jennifer Lopez.
+This one-shouldered vintage gown from Valentino, which she wore with frosted green eyeshadow, is still one of our all-time favourites from Jennifer Lopez.

 Cher in Bob Mackie, 1986

 According to Cher, her boyfriend at the time almost passed out when she walked out of her bedroom wearing this showgirl outfit by Bob Mackie.
-She also said, in a video interview with Vogue, that she wanted to wear it because the powers that be, the Academy, didn't like her.
+She also said, in a video interview with Vogue, that she wanted to wear it because the powers that be, aka the Academy, didn't like her.
 'They hated the way I dressed, and I had young boyfriends, and they just thought I wasn't serious so I came out and said as you can see I got my handbook on how to dress like a serious actress.'

 Barbra Streisand in Arnold Scaasi, 1969